c3g/epivar-browser/docs/setting_up_a_node.md

      - `view`
      - `type`
      - `assay`

 - [ ] A dataset configuration file, which takes the form described in the [example configuration file](/config.example.js).

+  This file specifies information about the dataset being hosted by the EpiVar node, including dataset title, sample groups and experimental treatments, assembly ID (`hg19` or `hg38`), and how to find samples in the genotype VCF file.

-- [ ] A human-readable dataset description file, to show in the `About Dataset` tab in the portal.
-TODO
+- [ ] A human-readable dataset description file, in [Markdown](https://commonmark.org/help/) format, to show in the `About Dataset` tab in the portal.
+See [an example for the Aracena *et al.* dataset.](/epivar-prod/node1/about.md)

 ## Deploying

+In order to follow this guide, you should have experience deploying Docker containers, including configuring volumes, networks, and environment variables.

 ### Creating volume locations for data

-TODO
+In a production instance, you will need the multiple volumes/bind-mounts from the host filesystem to the server Docker container.

+#### File binding

+- Your dataset's config file should be bound to `/app/config.js` inside the container.
+- Your dataset's about file (in Markdown format) should be bound to `/app/data/about.md` inside the container.
+- The genotype `.vcf.gz` and `.vcf.gz.tbi` should be bound to `/app/data/genotypes.vcf.gz` and
+  `/app/data/genotypes.vcf.gz.tbi`, respectively.

+#### Folder binding

+- TODO: Tracks (read-only)
+- TODO: Merged tracks
+- TODO: Redis
+- TODO: DB

-### Configuring the environment instance
+### Configuring the instance environment

-TODO
+TODO: session secret is main one required

 ### Pre-processing dataset metadata (if using an `.xlsx` file)